 My name is Lucia, and I teach violin.
 I started studying violin when I was seven years old and haven’t looked back since.
-I’m currently a senior at Temple University finishing my Bachelor’s of Music in violin performance under Davyd Booth of the Philadelphia Orchestra.
+I attended Temple University for my Bachelor’s of Music degree in violin performance under Davyd Booth of the Philadelphia Orchestra.
 Growing up in the Washington, DC suburbs, I was a part of the Maryland Classic Youth Orchestras for many years as well as the Metropolitan Orchestra at Montgomery College.
-Now I play for the Temple University Symphony Orchestra as well as participating in chamber groups and other ensembles.
-I have been teaching violin lessons for about five years now, and have found it incredibly rewarding to help others experience how fun and fulfilling making music can be.
+Now I am the associate concertmaster of the South Jersey Pops orchestra as well as participating in chamber groups and other ensembles.
+I have been teaching violin lessons since 2013, and have found it incredibly rewarding to help others experience how fun and fulfilling making music can be.
 I strive to be the best musician I can be so that I can pass that joy and passion on to my students.

 When did you begin playing Violin, and why?